spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 * Success: the items transition to the `payment refund succeeded` state, although the payment isn't refunded at this step.
 * Failure: the items transition to the `payment refund failed` state.

-These states serve to track the refund status and inform the Back Office user.
-Over the following days, Stripe finalizes the refund, causing the item states to change accordingly.
-For example, previously successful refunds may be declined and vice versa.
+These states are used to track the refund status and inform the Back Office user.
+In a few days after an order is refunded in the Back Office, Stripe finalizes the refund, causing the item states to change accordingly.
+Previously successful refunds may be declined and the other way around.

 If a refund fails, the Back Office user can go to the Stripe Dashboard to identify the cause of the failure.
 After resolving the issue, the item can be refunded again.

 In the default OMS configuration, seven days are allocated to Stripe to complete successful payment refunds.
-This is reflected in the Back Office by transitioning the items to the `payment refunded` state.
+This is reflected in the Back Office by transitioning items to the `payment refunded` state.

 ## Retrieving and using payment details from Stripe